roy-herzlichkeit/roy-herzlichkeit/README.md

 - 🔭 I’m currently working on a deployable TODO list.

-- 🌱 I’m currently learning **Algorithms, Cybersecurity and more Web Development** along with my Academics and ein bisschen German
+- 🌱 I’m currently into **CP, GATE and CyberSec** along with some Web Development

 - 👨‍💻 All of my projects will be available on [herzlichkeit3301.in](herzlichkeit3301.in)